poynt/developer/_posts/2015-01-22-integrating-with-poyntos-sdk.md

 ~~~

-NOTE: Please refer to release notes for current '<release-version>'
+NOTE: Please refer to release notes for current <release-version>

 At this point your app should be ready to use the Poynt OS SDK.
 Please refer to the documentation or Poynt Sample app to start using the SDK.